ARTICLE

 Finding the space is the hard work.
 Naming it precisely is where most brands fumble.
 The Onlyness Statement uses six questions to build one clear, specific sentence about your brand.

-We are the only [WHAT] that [HOW] for [WHO] in [WHERE] during [WHEN] because [WHY].
+We are the only [WHAT] that [HOW] for [WHO] in [WHERE] when [WHEN] because [WHY].

 Not every blank needs to appear in the final sentence.
 But you need to know the answer to all six before you can write one that holds up.

-The first blank is your category.
 Not so broad it means nothing.
 Not so narrow it limits you commercially.
 Specific enough to be meaningful, broad enough to be real.

-The second blank is your differentiator — drawn directly from the overlap of Company, Customer, and Competitor.
+drawn directly from the overlap of Company, Customer, and Competitor.
 This is the part that does the work.
 It has to be specific, evidenced, and structurally unavailable to your competition.

-The remaining four — WHO, WHERE, WHEN, WHY — are your context.
 They sharpen the sentence and prove you know exactly who you're for and why it matters.
 Not every one will appear in your final statement.
 But knowing all four stops your Onlyness from being too generic to mean anything.

 Write three versions minimum.
 The first is almost always too safe.
 The second usually goes too narrow.
 The third is where the real sentence tends to appear — specific enough to be defensible, human enough to be felt.